REQUENTLY ASKED QUESTIONS FOR MFA APPLICANTS

 How diverse are the cohorts in their identities and writing styles?
 Does Arizona have a preference in writing style?

-We strive for as much diversity as is possible (while ensuring excellence) in our classes, but because our cohort is so small (this year we will accept 12 of 450 or so applicants) the mix of students and their aesthetic interests and backgrounds varies a lot year to year, which we like.
+We strive for as much diversity as is possible (while ensuring excellence) in our classes, but because our cohort is so small (in 2019 12 were accepted out of 515 or so applicants) the mix of students and their aesthetic interests and backgrounds varies a lot year to year, which we like.
 We're not sure how to adequately describe the campus and MFA culture: that’s probably too general of a question, and it varies year to year, cohort to cohort.
 It's one that would best be answered by current students.
 If you are accepted into the program we’ll put you in touch with current students who can give you a better sense of how the program feels on the ground.
 Statistics: As of 2018, 62% of the MFA cohort is writers of color.
 Slightly more than half are women.

 Does your program have specific tastes where genres of fiction are concerned?
 Would it benefit me to submit primarily literary fiction, or do you welcome/encourage literary forays into speculative fiction?